pinterestPinterestamazonAmazoninstagramInstagram

 • Do not add salt, sugar, or honey for babies under 12 months.

-• Start thinner for early stages and thicken over time.
+• Start thinner for early feeding and thicken the puree gradually as your baby is ready.

 • Always test serving temperature before feeding.